 Throughout the podcast episode, Mark and Robin discussed why it is important for banks to acknowledge that there will be technological and monetary challenges and obstacles to overcome when creating omnichannel operations.
 Spending on research and development in the right areas is key to create innovative solutions for new customer needs.
 However, a balance needs to be struck between moving rapidly to new technology and delivering new services versus leveraging the platforms and technology customers are already using.

-Mark outlined that “legacy infrastructure isn’t as flexible as it has needed to be.
+“legacy infrastructure isn’t as flexible as it has needed to be.
 So, looking backwards, that lack of flexibility has created the challenge into the future, therefore everybody is forewarned that flexibility is key.”
 Yet, flexibility does not only mean new technology, but it also involves changing strategy, and this ties into the bank branch closures which have been ever-present across the UK in recent years.
 Mark highlighted that “many banking services are best delivered face-to face in-person, or at least in a space which is considered secure and bank owned”.

 The podcast episode also covered the technology banks can use to deliver these in-person and omnichannel services which gives customers more choice in how they want to bank be it in-person, online or mobile, for example.
 As well as, how software and hardware, cloud and AI is driving investment in banking of both legacy banks and neobanks.
 Mark and Robin also discussed how financial services organisations can build and deliver efficient, resilient, flexible and future-proofed banking which is accessible, reliable and trustworthy for both the bank and their customers.